 Do you ever wonder why your computer slows down as it ages?
 Computers deteriorate as they age, just like cars and phones.
 But why do they slow down as they age?

 Computers slow down as they age due to memory, hardware, and software failure.
-The average lifespan of a modern computer is four years.
+The average lifespan of a modern one is four years.
 Most become slow due to normal wear and tear and increased performance requirements from the latest operating systems, software, and games.

-Truthfully, there could be a million reasons why your computer is slowing down.
+Truthfully, there could be a million reasons your computer is slowing down.
 Some may have to do with your device’s age, while others don’t.

 1. Software and system upgrades

 New system upgrades occupy large portions of space on the main drive.
 The operating system generally occupies more than 5GB on your hard drive.

 Although it might not sound like much, this could fill up your computer’s storage space and the rest of your files and apps.